tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **June 11th**
+Evening: Got all the homepage gifs working!
+It looks soooooo good 🥹 I'm so proud of everything I've done.
+Also was working on some bugs, got the block cursor displaying right when it's over a pixel and think I hace a fix for Ghostty shaders refusing to render anything when `iChannel0` is empty.
+We're so close to a release!!!!!!!!!

+📅 **June 10th**
+Morning: Went looking around other Rust projects to get inspiration for how to do automated deploy processes and saw that I really like how `git-cliff` does it (of course I'd be inspired yet again by Orhun).
+So based on that (and many others), I think one of the first things to do today is move the website into a folder on the Tattoy repo itself.
+* Scott had a good idea to have a popup of whuch bird it is that is chirping.

 📅 **June 9th**
 Afternoon: What's the plan?
 Tidy up that little system initialiser fix commit.
 Then I'm happy to say that we have Windows support.
 Then it's just a bunch of web stuff.
 Evening: Tidied up that commit and pushed.
 Tidied up the ANSI blog post.
 And started on the automation for the website post releases.